Working with Point Cloud Datasets

-Point cloud datasets are stored in a file-system based working copy associated with the Kart repository.
-This working copy is found in folders inside the Kart repository, one folder for each point cloud dataset, with the same name as the dataset.
-Since the file system working copy is simply in the Kart repository, it doesn’t need to be configured, and you don’t need any special software to connect to it.
+Point cloud datasets are stored in a filesystem-based working copy associated with the Kart repository.
+This working copy is found in folders inside the repository, one folder for each raster dataset, with the same name as the dataset.

 You can use any software you have that can edit a local LAS file to make edits to the working copy, such as PDAL.
 Overwrite the files in their original location, or add more files to the existing directory, and Kart will pick up the changes - you can see a summary of the newly-added or modified tiles by running